prodm93/multimodal-sentiment-classification/README.md

 ## Usage
 **N.B.
 Upon cloning the repository, please download the ZIP file containing the labelled images from the Kaggle dataset to your working directory (do not decompress).
 The ZIP file can be downloaded here: https://www.kaggle.com/datasets/dunyajasim/twitter-dataset-for-sentiment-analysis/data?select=Images**

+The text dataset is directly downloaded in the text classification script using KaggleHub, but you are welcome to provide your own local data file by passing the path to the ```--data-path``` argument when running the script.

 ### Text Sentiment Analysis

 ```bash